Christmas Lights - Outdoor String Lights

 Christmas lights have been one of the most popular Christmas decorations for the past century.
 In 1882, three years after Edison invented the first sensible light bulb, Edward H. Johnson created the first Christmas lights in his home in New York City.
 The tree was hand-wired and lit with 80 red, white, and blue globes.
 The lights blinked and twinkled while the tree slowly revolved.

-Christmas lights were first made available for sale in 1890, but they were so expensive that most people could not afford them.
-They were a symbol of status among the wealthy and many of them rented the lights instead of buying them.
-In 1903, one set of 24 Christmas lights was sold for $12.00.
+Christmas lights were first made available for sale in 1890, but were so expensive that most people could not afford them.
+They were a symbol of status among the wealthy and many people rented lights instead of buying them.
+In 1903, one set of 24 Christmas lights sold for $12.00.
 Considering the average person made about $9 a week, this was far too extravagant for the normal family.
-In addition to the cost of the lights, the services of a wireman were required and, if the house was not electrically powered, they also needed a generator.
+In addition to the cost of the lights, the service of a wireman was required and, if the house was not electrically powered, they also needed a generator.

-Christmas lights did not become practical for the average family until the 1930s.
-By this time, not only homes were decorated with electric lights.
-Stores, community Christmas trees, and government buildings were adorned with the twinkling lamps.
-General Electric began to sponsor community lighting competitions in the 1920s, but it wasn't until the 1950s that it was common to see rows of houses lit on the outside.
+Outdoor Christmas lights did not become practical for the average family until the 1930s.
+By this time, not only were homes decorated with electric lights, stores, community Christmas trees, and government buildings were also adorned with the twinkling lights.
+General Electric began to sponsor community Christmas lighting competitions in the 1920s, but it wasn't until the 1950s that it was common to see rows of houses lit on the outside.
 Today, the places you find the lights are as numerous as the types of lights available.